zoejbennett/Crypto-Clustering/README.md

 These are the yielded results, with the original normalized results on the left, and the PCA results on the right.
 <img width="1095" alt="Screenshot 2024-06-22 at 3 26 59 PM" src="https://github.com/zoejbennett/Crypto-Clustering/assets/157840347/95261146-914c-4ef6-a321-16e40a5e2bee">

+From a visual comparison, the graphs demonstrate a tighter clustered structure in the PCA model.
+Fewer features tighten the clusters together, but they are still distinguishable.
+The model performs well while maintaining nearly 90% of the original dataset, and cutting down on processing time and storage.